kursaterdogan/kodia-project/README.md

 >RESTful API for university automation system.

->You can access api on localhost:3001/api/v1
+>You can access the API on localhost:3001/api/v1

 ## Endpoints
 <ul>